theIYD/mixjs/README.md

 # mixjs

-A playground to practice common problems & polyfills in JavaScript.
+A playground to practice stuff in JS.